 I am of Welsh-Scottish heritage, born in Berlin in the late 1960s to a Scottish soldier and a Nairobi-born book editor and teacher.

-Between 2011-13, I was the Ammerdown Centre’s Training and Interfaith Officer, leading retreats, delivering training days for local schools, and developing the Centre’s outreach to local Muslims.
-I believe passionately in getting to know the other; tolerance is not enough; an active respect means we engage and learn.
+I believe passionately in getting to know the other; tolerance is not enough; an active respect means we honour, celebrate, engage and learn.
+Difference is not a threat to our identity, but enriches it.

 You may also be interested to read